Stan Polley: Conviction

+Death

 Polley died in Rancho Mirage, California, on July 20, 2009.
-He is interred in the Riverside National Cemetery in Riverside, California.

 Clients

-Polley's clients included singer-producer Hank Medress, the rock band Badfinger, musician Al Kooper, singer Lou Christie, Michael Cooper, Charles Calello, Sandy Linzer and Bob Lewis.
+Polley's clients included singer-producer Hank Medress, musician Al Kooper, singer Lou Christie, Michael Cooper, Charles Calello, Sandy Linzer, Marty Ross and Bob Lewis.
 Multiple financial dealings by Polley were found to be irregular and to the detriment of his clients, scamming them and causing the acts to fall apart.